pahrialms/technitium_mgmt_script/README.md

 api-int.jkt03-ocp01.btest.io,btest.io,CNAME,,3600,false,api.jkt03-ocp01.btest.io
 ```

----

 ## How It Works
 1. **Create Zones:** The script first creates all specified zones using the API.
 2. **Add Records:** It processes the CSV file and adds DNS records (A and CNAME) to the respective zones.
 3. **Error Handling:** Errors during zone or record creation are logged but do not stop the execution.

----

 ## Logs
 All actions and errors are logged in `dns_management.log`.
 This log includes:
 - Successful zone creation.
 - Successful DNS record addition.
 - Errors encountered during API requests.

----

-## Troubleshooting
-### No Output or Records Added
-1. Ensure the Technitium server is accessible via the specified URL.
-2. Verify that the API token is valid and not expired.
-3. Check the log file `dns_management.log` for any error messages.

-### Example Errors
-- **Invalid Token:** Ensure the `--token` value is correct.
-- **HTTP Errors:** Verify the Technitium server URL is reachable.

----

-## Contributing
-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.

----

-## License
-This project is licensed under the MIT License.

----

-## Acknowledgments
-Thanks to the Technitium DNS team for providing a powerful and extensible DNS solution.

----

-Save this content into a file named `README.md` in your GitHub repository.
-It provides a clear and comprehensive guide for users to set up and use the script effectively.